Arrest made in Roman candle robbery spree

 Austin police say they arrested O’Brien, 44, at his home on Saturday, Oct.
 7. Dubbed the “Roman Candle” robber by the Austin Police Department, O’Brien is linked to four convenient store robberies.

 During the robberies, police say the suspect would carry a lit roman candle and their face would be covered with a “Jabbawockeez” style mask.
-Last week, police released surveillance video of the suspect’s vehicle.
+Last week, police released surveillance video of the suspect’s vehicle which led to an anonymous tip stating the suspect’s name.
+The tipster told police O’Brien had recently been arrested by the University of Texas Police Department.

 O’Brien is currently in the Travis County Jail charged with four counts of aggravated robbery.